Ff-c109/UKIT-Framework/README.md

 It must contains the lable `<upageCode>` and it must be end by `</upageCode>`

 In the upageCode element, you need to create a function called "onGet" with an argument.
-(In this document, I named it "module")
-module has 2 method `getArg` and `exports`
-`module.getArg(name)` is used to get url arguments
-`module.exports(key, value)` is used to export a value
+(In this document, I named it "framework") framework has 2 method `getArg` and `export` `framework.getArg(name)` is used to get url arguments `framework.export(key, value)` is used to export a value

-In scripts in HTML, you can use `module.read(key)` to get the value which you have exported.
+In scripts in HTML, you can use `framework.read(key)` to get the value which you have exported.